hipstersmoothie/hipstersmoothie.com/pages/garden/Automate your locks without user interaction.md

 My arrival automations are very similar.

-When anyone comes home it sets the "Unloock Door" dummy switch to "on".
+When anyone comes home it sets the "Unlock Door" dummy switch to "on".

 ![[CleanShot 2021-06-27 at 12.09.29@2x.png]]